WellthCare

 Actionable Steps for Employees

-1. Verify Plan Type: Confirm if your health plan is an ACA-compliant major medical plan.
-If you're unsure, ask your HR or benefits administrator.
+1. Verify Plan Type: Find out if yours is an ACA-compliant major medical plan.
+Not sure?
+Ask HR or your benefits person.

-3. Leverage Preventive Care: Use your plan's $0 co-pay preventive services.
-Managing health proactively is your best defense and is central to innovative benefits that build long-term value.
+3. Leverage Preventive Care: Use your plan's $0 preventive services.
+Managing your health now is your best move—it's the foundation of benefits that build long-term value.

-4. Know Your Rights: During Open Enrollment, you cannot be denied ACA-compliant coverage or charged more due to a pre-existing condition.
+4. Know Your Rights: During Open Enrollment, ACA-compliant plans can't deny you or charge more because of a pre-existing condition.

 ← Back to Blog